kingston-hackSpace/All-about_LEDs/Basic_LED.md

 - 9V battery (alkaline)

-  - Use a xohms resistor
+  - Use a 330ohms or 390ohms resistor

   - [reference : LED + 9V battery]

 ---
 **CASE 2: Using a 5V power supply + resistors**